cde-ev/cdecao/readme.md

 `room_offset` and `fixed_course` are optional values for each course.
 They default to `0` resp. `false`.
 The value of `room_offset` is always added to the number of planned course attendees of this course, when checking if the course would fit a specific room.
-A course with `fixed_course = true` will always take place; the algorithm is not allowed to consider cancelling it (of course, this might impair the optimal solution or even make the problem infeasible).
+A course with `fixed_course = true` will always take place; the algorithm is not allowed to consider cancelling it (of course, this might impair the optimal solution's quality or even make the problem infeasible).

 The default output format of `cdecao` is a very simple JSON file, which contains the index of the course of each participant in the order of the participants' appearance in the input file: